Sick Building Syndrome? What Is It?

 What Is Sick Building Syndrome?

 - The sick building syndrome comprises various nonspecific symptoms that occur in the occupants of a building.
 This feeling of ill health increases sickness absenteeism and causes a decrease in productivity of the occupants.

 - Occupants of a building experience acute health- or comfort-related effects that seem to be linked directly to the time spent in the building.

 Symptoms related directly to Sick Building Syndrome (SBS) Include:

-- Headache, dizziness, nausea, eye, nose or throat irritation, dry cough, dry or itching skin, difficulty in concentration, fatigue, sensitivity to odors, hoarseness of voice, allergies, cold, flu-like symptoms, increased incidence of asthma attacks and personality changes.
+- Headache, dizziness, nausea, eye, nose, throat irritation, dry cough, dry or itching skin, difficulty in concentration, fatigue, sensitivity to odors, hoarseness of voice, allergies, colds, flu-like symptoms, increased incidence of asthma attacks, and personality changes.

 Most symptoms and complaints subside soon after leaving the contaminated building, although lingering effects of neurotoxins can occur.

 There are various factors that can degrade indoor air quality and cause SBS; the following factors can be directly responsible for Sick Building Syndrome:

 The most common contaminant of indoor air includes volatile organic compounds (VOC).
 The main sources of VOC are adhesives, upholstery, carpeting, copy machines, manufactured wood products, pesticides, cleaning agents, etc. Environmental tobacco smoke, respirable particulate matter, combustion byproducts from the stove, fireplace, and unvented space heater also increase the chemical contamination.
 Synthetic fragrances in personal care products or in cleaning and maintenance products also contribute to contamination.